 The short answer is yes.
 Whether they're boiled or cooked, eggs can make fantastic treats or dietary supplements for your dog.

 Make sure you’re not offering eggs that are seasoned with additives like salt or contained in an omelet that includes onions or other potentially harmful ingredients.
-You’ll also want to be sure that the eggs do not have other additives like oil, butter, or pepper, which can be potentially harmful for your dog.
+You’ll also want to be sure that the eggs do not have other additives like oil, butter, or pepper, which can be potentially harmful to your dog.
 Your pooch has a simple palate and is likely to devour every last bite of the eggs in his or her bowl without any seasonings, anyway.
 (Although a sprinkle of cheese on some scrambled eggs would be fine as a special treat).

 Benefits of Eggs for Dogs